-- Can clients connect to our service?
+- Can users connect to our service?

-Service health is not the same as diagnostic data.
 Service health is not exclusively infrastructure data, nor is it exclusively end-user client performance data.
 Interestingly, many look first to real user monitoring (RUM) or end-to-end transaction data (distributed tracing) to identify health but are left with many more questions.